 Picture Prompts For Writing: A teacher's guide

 Everything that makes a learner is already in children.
-Unlocking and developing this potential is one of the most significant rewards as instructors.
+Enabling and developing this potential is one of the most significant rewards as instructors.
 Children are born with an innate ability to learn, but it takes time and effort to develop their natural skills.

 Children have all the skills to be enviably creative because they are naturally interested, energetic, driven, spontaneous and exploratory.
 In this article, we will look at how simple visuals can be manipulated into different manifestations to generate ideas.
 This playful approach can fuel the creative writing process and be incorporated into all kinds of student writing.